Authors: Ahmed Elsherif 1 ; Michelle Wyatt 2

 - Aspirin at high doses because it inhibits prostacyclin production, but low dose aspirin is permitted

 - Triptans used to treat acute migraines (e.g., sumatriptan)

 - Fluorouracil (5-fluorouracil) may cause coronary artery spasm.

-- A young boy of 18 years visits the emergency department with severe chest pain radiating to the back.
-ST-elevation is seen on the ECG but his cardiac enzymes are normal.
-The anxious parents insisted on coronary artery catheterization which reveals a normal study.
-What is your most probable diagnosis?
+- An 18-year-old man presents to the emergency department with severe chest pain radiating to the back.
+ST-elevation is seen on the ECG, but his cardiac enzymes are normal.
+A coronary artery catheterization reveals a normal study.
+What is the most likely diagnosis?

 - Stable angina